extratone/bilge/annotation/highlights.md

 > Self Service Repair will be available early next year in the US and expand to additional countries throughout 2022.

+> Self Service Repair will be available early next year in the US and expand to additional countries throughout 2022.

 # [About Microsoft | Mission and Vision | Microsoft](https://www.microsoft.com/en-us/about)

+> Our mission is to empower every person and every organization on the planet to achieve more.

 > Our mission is to empower every person and every organization on the planet to achieve more.